 Reinventing Green Spaces

-The Summit Park Line is transforming the abandoned Rahway Valley Railroad into a 1.2 mile pedestrian park that offers an outlet for people to stroll, bike, observe, and commune across our city.
-The Summit Foundation contributed an initial $35,000 grant toward phase one of the Park Line’s development to support initial design and engineering, Summit Public Art installations, plantings and benches.
-Our subsequent funding as the project builds demonstrates our dedication to the creation and preservation of green spaces.
+The Summit Park Line Foundation is transforming the abandoned Rahway Valley Railroad into a 1.2 mile pedestrian park that offers an outlet for people to stroll, bike, observe, and commune across our city.
+The Summit Foundation was one of the earliest supporters of the project and contributed an initial $35,000 grant toward phase one of the Park Line’s initial design and engineering, Summit Public Art installations, plantings, and benches.
+Our subsequent funding of $63,000 toward full access and fortifying bridges demonstrates our dedication to the creation and preservation of green spaces.

 Answering the Call to Save Lives